March 30, 2022

 • Distance: 10.7 miles

-He told us he was from the Navajo nation, but kept telling detouring into a tangent about how of the Apache people were the best warriors.
+He told us he was from the Navajo nation, but kept telling detouring into a tangent about how the Apache people were the best warriors.
 He kept repeating himself over and over again, and soon it became clear he was just a lonely old guy, hanging out at McDonald’s for some social contact.

 Leaving Winslow